 If you think you have a wrongful death claim and seek help from an investigator, there are several actions they may take.
 They may use crime scene forensics and witness testimony, accident reconstruction, and corporate investigations to find out what really occurred at the time of death.
 In these cases, medical investigations, background investigations, and even surveillance may be necessary to show whether someone else may have contributed to a death.

 If you have been a victim, your best defense is to hire a good private investigator who will be able to find concrete evidence that stands up in court.
 There are many wrongful death investigators across the country who have good success rates; you can find one of these professionals in your own areas through the PInow.com directory.

-Use the search utility on the top of this page or select from a state on the left to find a Wrongful Death Investigator.
-Still can't find what your are looking for?
+Use the search utility on the top of this page or select a state on the left to find a Wrongful Death Investigator.
+Still can't find what you are looking for?
 Call us at (888) 997-4669.